HesselM/rpicross_notes/01-setup.md

         > Exact value depends on your system capabilities.
 My Host contains 8 CPU's, hence 3 can be used for the XCS

         - Network > Advanced > Port Forwarding > New Rule
-        > Used to connect to the XCS via SSH from the Host
+        > This rule will be used to connect to the XCS via SSH from the Host

             - Name: SSH
             - Protocol: TCP